22 Brown Types of Caterpillars

 If you accidentally touch a Monkey Slug Caterpillar, you may experience intense pain, swelling, and itching for days.
 Some people may even experience allergic reactions or anaphylaxis.

-While these caterpillars are fascinating to observe, keeping a safe distance from them and not touching them with your bare hands is important.
+While these caterpillars are fascinating to observe, it is important to keep a safe distance from them and avoid touching them with your bare hands.

 If you do come into contact with one, seek medical attention immediately.
 Despite their vicious nature, the Monkey Slug Caterpillar plays an important role in the ecosystem.

-These brown types of caterpillars are a food source for birds and other animals and help pollinate plants.
+These brown caterpillars are a food source for birds and other animals and help pollinate plants.

 It’s important to admire them from afar and not disturb them in their natural habitat.